MLB Rumors: Phillies Have ‘Grown Concerned’ That Bryce Harper Will Sign With Dodgers If This Happens

-Just when you thought things were finally winding down in the chase for free agent Bryce Harper, things just became even more confusing.
-On Monday morning, the Los Angeles Dodgers joined the fray right when it had been whittled down to the Philadelphia Phillies and Los Angeles Dodgers.
-Now, the Dodgers and Phillies appear to be the frontrunners and rumor has it that LA could have the advantage for a pretty understandable reason.
+Just when you thought things were finally winding down in the chase for free agent Bryce Harper, the entire affair just became even more confusing.
+On Monday morning, the Los Angeles Dodgers joined the fray — right when it had been whittled down to the Philadelphia Phillies and Los Angeles Dodgers.
+Now, the Dodgers and Phillies appear to be the frontrunners, and rumor has it that L.A. could have the advantage for a pretty understandable reason.

 By Monday morning, that had changed entirely.

-As reported by ESPN, the Dodgers jumped back into things and were looking to sign Harper to a short-term deal.
-Harper and agent Scott Boras didn’t appear to want anything but a long contract, but the money may be just right from Los Angeles and there are other things on their side as well.
+As reported by ESPN, the Dodgers jumped back into things, and were looking to sign Harper to a short-term deal.
+Harper and agent Scott Boras didn’t appear to want anything but a long contract, but the money may be just right from Los Angeles — and there are other things on their side, as well.

 Believe it or not, the large market of Los Angeles may not be the only thing working out in their favor.
-Due to a number of other reasons, the Dodgers may win out in signing Harper if their offer is even comparably close to that of the Phillies.
+Due to a number of other reasons, the Dodgers may win out in signing Harper, if their offer is even comparably close to that of the Phillies.

 Bryce Harper update: Some #Phillies officials have grown concerned Harper will sign with the #Dodgers if they make an offer that comes close to Philly’s.
 The ability to play close to home and train in Arizona both appeal to Harper, who is a @Lakers fan. @MLB @MLBNetwork